NadavMizrachi/LoginSystem/README.md

 The backend logic is as follows:
   There is Database class which implements the abstract IDB class - by implemeting the the basic operations of database.
-   This concrete Database is implemented with file text (as container to te data).
+   This concrete Database is implemented with file text (as a container to the data).
-   When the database will be create, it'll create his data files locally.
+   When the database will be created, it'll create his data files locally.

-  There is Logger class which take care about the events logging - saves the data on file.
+  There is Logger class which take care about the events logging - saveing the data on file.

   There is User class which encapsulate all the operations that registered user can make in the system.
-The user can pull his saved data from the server.In order to append new data to the database he has to modify his LOCALDATA and then PUSH it to the database.
+The user can pull his saved data from the database.In order to append new data to the database he has to modify his LOCALDATA and then PUSH it to the database.

   There is a Validator bewtween the user and the database.
 This object is like a proxy bewtween